When I run a report, can I customize the menu item values that are displayed in our report?

 Syntax: decode(expression , compare_value, return_value [,compare, return_value] ... [,default_return_value] )

-For additional information, refer to the 'Creating Basic Reports' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Creating Basic Reports' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.